Verizon Wireless vs. AT&T Wireless

 We’re not as sure about the Unlimited Starter plan, which doesn’t come with a set amount of premium data.
 Without a premium data cap, your internet speeds can be slowed due to overuse or network congestion.
 That means you’ll likely get very slow data at music festivals, sports games, airports, or any other place where there are a lot of other people around.

-Want to see if Verizon or AT&T are available in your area?
-Enter your zip code below.
+Find out whether Verizon or AT&T is available in your area by entering your zip code below.

 Family plans and pricing: Verizon vs. AT&T